OWASP/www-chapter-knoxville/index.md

 - **Registration:** [Eventbrite](https://www.eventbrite.com/o/owasp-knoxville-90373516093](https://www.eventbrite.com/e/dc865owasp-dont-just-shift-left-start-left-before-the-code-writes-itself-tickets-1987393349006?aff=ebdsoporgprofile))

 ## Call For Speakers
 Want to present?
 Contact [Chandler Johnson](mailto:chandler.johnson@owasp.org) to coordinate.
-This is a community-driven organization and we strongly belive that everyone has something to contribute.
+This is a community-driven organization and we strongly believe that everyone has something to contribute.

 ## Sponsors
 The OWASP Knoxville Chapter is proudly sponsored by a local Ethical Hacking Consulting company: